 I wasn’t told what I was eating, but it was delicious and filling.
 There were lentils and loads of vegetables.
 I didn’t finish, but it wasn’t because I didn’t want to.

 Interestingly food plays a prominent role in Ayurveda and is considered a medicine.
 So lunch was a delight and made my body happy.

-My Ayurvedic treatments were based on my body type and included Abhyana and Shirodhara.
+My Ayurvedic treatments were based on my body type and included Abhyanga and Shirodhara.

-The spa room was my favourite part of the whole grounds.
-Open air villas with one wall missing.
+The spa room was my favorite part of the whole grounds.
+Open-air villas with one wall missing.
 That missing wall was a giant window to Bali.
 Sitting on a cliff above running water and lush foliage, I couldn’t tear my eyes away.
-The staff understands and a couch is placed front and centre so you can feast your eyes while undergoing the beginning treatment.
+The staff understands and a couch is placed front and center so you can feast your eyes while undergoing the beginning treatment.

 A private bathroom is provided with a pair of black knickers and a sarong.
 Once I was stripped of all my clothes (determined to also leave my prudishness in that bathroom too), I was seated on the couch for a head massage and a foot massage.

 After this bliss, I laid face down on the massage table.
 My sarong and underwear were removed and there was no draping here.
 That first awkwardness that comes with being exposed to two people you have never met quickly dissipated once the warm oil was poured onto my body.

 Abhyanga is a specialized Ayurvedic oil massage performed by two trained technicians.
 I’d never had a four-handed massage before and their rhythm was astonishing.
 I’d also never had my butt checks massaged or my breasts so that was new.
 And not as uncomfortable as it sounds.
 It felt whole.